SigmaGmbH/swisstronik-chain/.github/ISSUE_TEMPLATE/bug-reports.md

 Clearly state and describe the identified bug or vulnerability.

 ### 2. **Hardware and Software Specifications**
-- Software: [e.g., Name, Version]
-- Operating System: [e.g., Windows 10, macOS Big Sur, Ubuntu 20.04]
-- Browser: [if applicable]
-- Processor: [e.g., Intel Core i5, AMD Ryzen 7]
-- Other relevant components: [e.g., graphics card, RAM]
+- OS Name & version
+- CPU Name & Brand
+- Go version
+- Rust versions
+- SGX version (optional)
+[] Docker environment

 ### 3. **Steps to Reproduce**
 Provide clear and concise instructions to reproduce the reported bug or vulnerability.